garybentley/quollwriter/README.md

 License
 =======

-The Quoll Writer code, that is everything under the **src** directory, is licensed under an Apache 2.0 license.
+The Quoll Writer code, that is everything under the **src**, **data** directories, are licensed under an Apache 2.0 license.
+An exception are the files under the `data/dictionaries` directory which have their own licensing.
+Please see the relevant readme files in the sub-directories for details.
 The license is included in the repository and also can be found at: http://www.apache.org/licenses/LICENSE-2.0.html